jasonge27/picasso/python-package/README.rst

 Install from source file (Github):

 - Clone ``picasso.git`` via ``git clone https://github.com/jasonge27/picasso.git``
+- Make sure `python-package/lib` is deleted before installing.
 - Build the source file first via the ``cmake`` with ``CMakeLists.txt`` in the root directory.
   (You will see a lib file under ``(root)/lib/`` )
 -  Make sure you have
    `setuptools <https://pypi.python.org/pypi/setuptools>`__
 -  Install with ``cd python-package; python setup.py install`` command from this directory.
--  **Note**: If you are installing in this way, make sure `python-package/lib` is deleted before installing.

 Install from PyPI: